JordanCastling-Bolt/BookShelf-BootCamp/README.md

 7. **Completion**:
     - Upon successfully completing 10 correct re-orders or matches, a congratulatory message will appear, plus an achievement badge and the progress bar will reset.

+8. **Finding Call Numbers**
+    - This interactive game challenges users to identify the correct call number for a given book description.
+    - Players are presented with a description and four main class options to choose from.
+    - Selecting the correct class advances the player to the next level, gradually narrowing down to the exact call number.
+    - Players have 3 lives; a wrong choice results in the loss of a life.
+    - The game ends after losing all lives.
+    - Upon completion, players can enter their user tag to record their score and compete on the leaderboard.

 ---

 ### Features

 - **Replacing Books**: Allows the user to practice organizing books by their call numbers.
 - **Match the Questions**: Enables the user to match descriptions to the correct call numbers to reinforce their understanding.
+- **Finding Call Numbers Game**: An interactive game that challenges users to find the correct call number based on book descriptions, with a leaderboard to encourage competition.
 - **Progress Tracking**: Keeps track of the user's progress in organizing the books and gives a badge for completing the progress bar.
 - **Drag-and-Drop Interface**: Provides an intuitive way to reorder books or match descriptions.